 The Sword Is God's, Lent to the Magistrate

 Paul makes the lending explicit.
-Writing to Christians in the capital of the empire that would soon execute him, he says of the governing authority: "For he is God's servant for your good.
-But if you do wrong, be afraid, for he does not bear the sword for no reason.
-He is God's servant, an agent of wrath to bring punishment on the wrongdoer" (Romans 13:4).
+Writing to Christians in the capital of the empire that would soon execute him, he says of the governing authority: "For the one in authority is God's servant for your good.
+But if you do wrong, be afraid, for rulers do not bear the sword for no reason.
+They are God's servants, agents of wrath to bring punishment on the wrongdoer" (Romans 13:4).
+(The Greek runs in the singular — ou gar eikē tēn machairan phorei, "he does not bear the sword in vain" — the magistrate embodied in a single figure, which the NIV renders as the class of rulers.)
 The sword is real, and it is not the church's.
 It belongs to God, who lends it to the magistrate as a trust — a delegated, accountable, fearful authority to restrain evil and protect the weak.
 The just-war tradition, from Augustine through the Reformers, is nothing but the careful fencing of that trust: that force may be taken up only by a legitimate authority, only for a just cause, only with right intention, only as a last resort, only with a reasonable hope of success, and only with proportion and the sparing of the innocent.
 These are not loopholes for violence.
 They are the bars of a cage built around it.
 Augustine, who wept over the wars he reluctantly justified, insisted that the Christian soldier must fight, if he fights at all, with grief and never with hatred — that the enemy is still the image of God, and that the goal of every just war is the peace the war exists to restore.

 And here is what keeps the magistrate's sword from becoming the militarist's idol: the very next chapter back.
 Before Paul hands the sword to the state, he takes it out of the individual's hand entirely.
 "Do not take revenge, my dear friends, but leave room for God's wrath, for it is written: 'It is mine to avenge; I will repay,' says the Lord" (Romans 12:19).
 Vengeance is not a human possession.
 It is God's, and the believer is forbidden to seize it.
 So the same letter that authorizes the state's sword forbids the citizen's vengeance — which means that even a just war, lawfully waged, may never be an act of private hatred dressed in a uniform.
 The soldier may restrain the wrongdoer; he may not avenge himself.
 The line between the two is the line between God's ordained restraint of evil and the heart's ancient lust to settle its own scores.